 Opportunity Cost and Comfort Level

 Factor in your personal comfort level honestly.
 Some retirees sleep better knowing they have no debt.
 That psychological value is not irrational.
 A plan you can stick to comfortably is better in practice than a theoretically optimal plan that creates anxiety.
+If you are revisiting your portfolio mix at the same time, our piece on should I adjust my portfolio in retirement walks through the related considerations.

 What Lenders Often Look For in Retirement